-The basic details such as age, educational qualification, year of establishment of fertilizer shop, agricultural land owned, additional sources of income etc. were also collected from all the 42 respondents, apart from the data regarding attitude, competency, training needs and constraints.
+The basic details, such as age, educational qualification, year of establishment of fertilizer shop, agricultural land owned, additional sources of income, etc., were also collected from all the 42 respondents, apart from the data regarding attitude, competency, training needs, and constraints.
 The education score of a respondent was obtained by assigning 0, 1, 2, 3, 4 and 5 scores to choices of educational qualifications such as illiterate, primary school, lower secondary school, upper secondary school (intermediate), graduation and post-graduation, respectively.

 The assessment of attitude of fertilizer dealers was done based 5 positive statements each regarding soil health management and farmers’ welfare.
-The respondent had to choose any one of 5 options such as strongly agree, agree, un-decided, disagree, strongly disagree with scoring pattern of 5, 4, 3, 2 and 1, respectively, for each statement.
-The attitude score of each respondent was arrived by dividing the sum of scores given by the respondent for all the statements with maximum possible score.
-A set of 10 multiple choice questions related to fertilizers, each carrying one mark without any negative marking, was used to know the competency scores of the respondents.
+The respondent had to choose any one of 5 options, such as strongly agree, agree, undecided, disagree, and strongly disagree, with a scoring pattern of 5, 4, 3, 2, and 1, respectively, for each statement.
+The attitude score of each respondent was arrived at by dividing the sum of scores given by the respondent for all the statements by the maximum possible score.
+A set of 10 multiple-choice questions related to fertilizers, each carrying one mark without any negative marking, was used to determine the competency scores of the respondents.

 A set of 5 training topics relevant to the fertilizer dealers were rated on a 5-point Likert scale i.e. Very much needed-5, Fairly needed-4, Needed-3, Least needed-2, and Not at all needed-1.
-The Weighted Mean Score of a topic was calculated by dividing the sum of scores given by the respondents for that particular topic with total number of respondents.
+The Weighted Mean Score of a topic was calculated by dividing the sum of scores given by the respondents for that particular topic by the total number of respondents.
 The topics were ranked based on the Weighted Mean Scores.

 The fertilizer dealers were asked to rank the constraints perceived by them from a set of 10 constraints in fertilizer dealership.
 The Garett’s ranking technique was employed to analyse the constraints.
-It involved calculation of percent positions from the order given by each dealer using the formula given below and conversion of the percent positions into scores as per table given by Garett and Woodworth (1969).
-The mean score of a constraint was obtained by dividing the sum of the scores of the respondents with number of respondents who perceived the constraint.
-The constraints were ranked based the mean scores through simple rank order technique.
+It involved the calculation of percent positions from the order given by each dealer using the formula given below and the conversion of the percent positions into scores as per the table given by Garett and Woodworth (1969).
+The mean score of a constraint was obtained by dividing the sum of the scores of the respondents by the number of respondents who perceived the constraint.
+The constraints were ranked based on the mean scores through a simple rank order technique.

 Percent position = (Rij-0.50)Nj×100